Chapter 4 : Counterstroke

 “And I suppose you had nothing to do with that,” I said sarcastically.

 I suddenly found myself helplessly hanging upside down in the air by one foot.
 I hurriedly pinned my arms to my sides so my robes wouldn’t fly over my head.
-I could hear Elliott laughing, and I was sure my face was red in fury.
-I looked at Evan and Regulus.
-Both were laughing now, and Evan had his hand in his pocket, as if he were about to pull out a wand.
+I could hear Jasper laughing, and I was sure my face was red in fury.
+I looked at Wilkes and Regulus.
+Both were laughing now, and Wilkes had his hand in his pocket, as if he were about to pull out a wand.
 “What is this, three on one?”
 I exclaimed.
-“By the way I wasn’t trying to humiliate you.
-But were you embarrassed, Jasper?
-Poor baby.
-Well, news flash, it was the truth!
-You’re a coward!”
+“That’s not fair!”

-But with an incredible stroke of luck, Lily Evans happened to turn the corner into the corridor at that precise second, and told Jasper in her most authoritative Prefect’s voice to let me down.
-She looked livid.
+But with an incredible stroke of luck, Lily Evans and Sirius Black happened to turn the corner into the corridor at that precise second, and, seizing the opportunity, I cried out through gritted teeth, “Hi, Lily!
+Good afternoon!”

 “I’m taking twenty points from Slytherin,” Lily said icily.
 I groaned inwardly from my place on the floor, hating Jasper.
 Slytherin was my house too!
 “And I will be speaking to your Head of House about a detention.”